Teaching and learning

 In a rush?
 Here's the quick run-down.

-So what makes a great observation?
+So what makes great observations?

 Let's get into it.

-• Provide a space to record and celebrate children's achievements and interests
+• Provide a space to record and celebrate children's achievements and interests.

 1. A rich description

 An observation should be descriptive.
 It doesn’t need to be a novel, but it should tell the full story of the interaction.
-Take this example from Dr. Julian Grenier’s piece on observations in Nursery World:
+Take this example from Dr Julian Grenier’s piece on observations in Nursery World:

 "Clive said to Jason, ‘Jump!’
 Jason jumped and landed in the puddle.
 ‘I do it,’ said Clive, and he had a turn but missed the puddle.
 Jason said, ‘Oh no, Clive, you have to do it like this.’
 He jumped again.
 ‘You look at the puddle and jump on it.’
 Clive said, ‘OK, Jason.’
 He got on the step and had another go.